 Call it the $4.95 frock that rocked the fashion world.
-It costs less than a Grande Caramel Frappuccino at Starbucks, according to Vogue, and it’s cheaper than a six-piece Chicken McNuggets Value Meal at McDonalds.
+It costs less than a Grande Caramel Frappuccino at Starbucks, and it’s cheaper than a six-piece Chicken McNuggets Value Meal at McDonalds.
 You could take that money to your neighborhood CVS and still come up short on a $5.99 tube of Wet N’ Wild Shade Adjusting Foundation.
 Although H&M has been trumpeting its “high fashion, low cost” ethos for years, the Swedish fashion retailer has reached a new nadir with its freshly slashed prices—cheap even by fast-fashion standards.
 And that vertically striped, sweetheart-neckline cocktail dress may just be the beginning.

 “Our business idea is to offer fashion and quality at the best price,” Håcan Andersson, a spokesman for the company, tells Ecouterre, before referring us to information listed on the company’s website.
 But company mission aside, at a time when the apparel industry is getting thrashed by price hikes, H&M’s move remains an audacious one. $4.95 dresses? $20 trench coats?
 What universe does the Swedish retailer live in?
 And more important, how is H&M getting away with it?

 “It just means they are squeezing the stakeholders in their supply chain to pull this off,” says Howard Brown, co-founder of Stewart + Brown, a Los Angeles-based pioneer in sustainable fashion.
 “Their copycat competitors will do the same.
 If this trend has any staying power then we might as well kiss the American apparel manufacturing sector, and those hundred thousand are so jobs that are still left, goodbye.”